Integrated poverty reduction

 Our approach

-Our primary focus is on children growing up in extreme poverty, who do have some food, clothing and shelter, but whose life situation (e.g., malnutrition and/or lack of resources) puts them at increased risk of dropping out of school or not being able to attend school at all.
-In doing so, we give priority to children who are missing one or both parents.
-Pasuk Foundation does not discriminate in terms of ethnicity or religion.
+Our primary focus is on children growing up in extreme poverty — children who may have some access to food, clothing, and shelter, but whose life circumstances (such as malnutrition and/or lack of resources) put them at increased risk of dropping out of school or never attending school at all.
+We give priority to children who have lost one or both parents.
+Pasuk Foundation makes no distinction based on ethnicity or religion.

-Poverty is not just a lack of money, food or education.
-Poverty is a complex problem that can only be fought effectively if it is addressed on several fronts.
-That is why we support Pasuk children with an integrated approach to their mental, physical, social and spiritual poverty.
+Poverty is not just a lack of money, food, or education.
+Poverty is a complex problem that can only be effectively addressed when tackled on multiple fronts.
+That’s why we support Pasuk children through an integrated approach, addressing their mental, physical, social, and spiritual poverty.

 MENTAL